ghjuliasialelli/EcologicalDataIntegration/README.md

 The semester project will entail a literature review of current state-of-the-art data integration, a mid-term presentation on the experimental setup, and, lastly, a semester project report summarizing the findings.

 ### Repository Structure :
-- `literature/` : PDFs of papers studied during the Literature Review phase
+- `Literature/` : PDFs of papers studied during the Literature Review phase
-- `code/` : folder for the coding phase
+- `code/` : folder for the coding phase.
+Further description within the folder itself.